 If there was something I learned the past year were these major points:

-A. God will eventually give you what your heart desire (for as long as it's good for you).
+A. God will eventually give you what your heart desires (for as long as it's good for you).
 It's just has to be on His terms and perfect time, not ours.

 B. God will not give us challenges that we cannot face - even if it means you hit rock bottom and you feel like you can never recover from that situation.
 In fact, He was actually helping you by showing you the way, you just have to trust Him enough and bravely walk towards where He wants to lead you.